superluminar-io/godays-workshop/website/content/lab6/_index.md

 To complete this lab you have to:

  - Install and activate the tracing plugin
-- Give IAM permission to your function to use X-Ray
+ - Give IAM permissions to your function to use X-Ray
  - Instrument your code
  - Generate some traces by calling your function
  - Analyse the data within the AWS Console

 ## IAM Permission to use X-Ray